jessicafransson/bake-me-a-cake/README.md

     - To add a users profile page where the user can see their own recipes easily.
     - To add a featured recipe that changes regularly.
     - To add boxes per category, etc one for chocolates, one for candy, one for christmas.

+### General

+    - Set up to send email verifications when user signs up for the website.

 [Back to top ⇧](#bake-me-a-cake)